PurpleHorrorRus/simple-helix-api/README.md

 ## Common methods

-Common methods do not require an access token
+Common methods do not require an access token.

+The fields indicates as ```params?``` are optional by default.
+You can read about all available optional params [here](https://dev.twitch.tv/docs/api/reference)

 ### Get User